j4l13n/ussd/README.md

 # USSD APP (Africa's Talking APIs)

-This is to test USSD app using Africa's talking USSD API and django
+This is a USSD app using Africa's talking USSD API and it is built using Django framework

 ### Run the application